 As California’s water challenges mount, Metropolitan Water District recognizes that it will take unprecedented solutions to drive us forward.

-We’re helping drive water innovation not only within our walls, but also among entrepreneurs across the country through collaboration and outreach.
-If you have a great idea, we want to know it.
-Our goal is simple: finding the best emerging technologies and solutions out there.
+We’re helping drive water innovation not only within our walls, but outside the box, reaching out to innovators and entrepreneurs across the world.
+If you have a great idea, we want to hear it.
+Our goal is simple: Find the best emerging technologies and solutions.

 Through our growing portfolio of innovation programs, we’re exploring more efficient and economical ways to move and treat water, testing creative approaches to conservation and investing in new ways to maintain our infrastructure.
 The solutions are out there.
 Metropolitan is committed to finding them.

-Metropolitan is working hard to identify emerging technologies and practices that support our goal of providing water supply reliability to Southern California.
-Those innovations may come from within Metropolitan or from the other side of the globe.
-They may meet our direct needs, or help one of our member agencies.
+Metropolitan works hard to identify emerging technologies, innovation and practices that support our goal of providing water supply reliability to Southern California.
+These innovations may come from within Metropolitan or from the other side of the globe.
+They may meet our direct needs or help one of our member agencies.
+There are no boundaries.

-The Water Savings Incentive Program (WSIP) encourages innovation in conservation at commercial, industrial...
+The Water Savings Incentive Program encourages innovation in conservation at commercial, industrial...

-The Innovative Conservation Program (ICP) provides direct grant funding, in partnership with other agencies, for...
+The Innovative Conservation Program provides direct grant funding, in partnership with other agencies, for...

 The Innovative Supplies Funding Program promotes innovative technical advances that will help prepare...